Constant tension & inner restlessness · Psychological support

 Let's talk

-Write to me for a free 30-minute intro call.
+Book a free 30-minute intro call or write to me.
 We will clarify which state your system often sits in right now and what form of support fits you.